codersrule/REPLACE-HUMAN-HEADS-WITH-CAT-HEADS/README.md

-# WIRELESS-PULSE-MONITORING-SYSTEM
-Develop a wireless pulse monitoring system using two Raspberry Pi units.
-This system will capture pulse signals through a sensor, transmit the data over Bluetooth, and display the pulse data along with other relevant health metrics on a GUI at the receiving end.
+# REPLACE HUMAN HEADS WITH CAT HEADS

+In this project we aim to utilize the camera on a Raspberry Pi to detect human heads and substitute them with cat heads.